Search Intent

 For its part, in the case of Google, it is currently said that its algorithms can better distinguish the different types of content according to the specific theme of each of the searches carried out by users.

-And it is precisely the main Internet search engine, who we could say today divides the search intention into 4 (3+1) different categories.
+And it is precisely the main Internet search engine that we could say today divides the search intention into 4 (3+1) different categories.

 types of intentions